-Besides these verses in Luke, we also hear the great verses from Isaiah that God "is about to create new heavens and a new earth."
+This morning, besides these verses from Jesus in Luke about the end times, we also hear the great verses from Isaiah that God "is about to create new heavens and a new earth."
 The Christian Church likes to talk about things being made new.
 We think that by talking about it enough, maybe we will actually believe it.
 We love the psalm that says, "Sing to the Lord a new song!"
 "All things are being made new," Isaiah proclaims in another place.
 The phrases conjure up images of freshness and vitality.